 Nevada and support the highest density of breeding populations.
 Thus, the management strategy is to conserve these areas by avoidance of anthropogenic disturbances in order to maintain or improve current sage-grouse population levels.

+6

+7

+8

+1

 Project proponents must seek to avoid disturbances within SGMAs.
 If the project proponent wishes to demonstrate that avoidance is not possible within these areas, exemptions will be granted to this restriction as part of the SETT consultation.
 The project proponent must demonstrate that all of the following criteria listed below (also see Table 3-1) are met as part of the SETT consultation process in order to be granted an exemption:

+9 10 11

+12

+13 14

+15

+16

+17

+18 19

+20

+21

+22

+29 30

+31

+32

+35

+36

+37

+38 39

+40

-- Demonstrate that the project cannot be reasonably accomplished elsewhere the purpose and need of the project could not be accomplished in an alternative location; - Demonstrate that the individual and cumulative impacts of the project would not result in habitat fragmentation or other impacts that would cause sage-grouse populations to decline through consultation with the SETT; - Demonstrate that sage-grouse population trends within the SGMA are stable or increasing over a 10-year rolling average; - Demonstrate that project infrastructure will be co-located with existing disturbances to the greatest extent possible; - Develop BMPs to minimize impacts through consultation with the SETT; and - Mitigate unavoidable impacts through compensatory mitigation via the Conservation Credit System.
+- Demonstrate that the project cannot be reasonably accomplished elsewhere the purpose and need of the project could not be accomplished in an alternative location;

+- Demonstrate that the individual and cumulative impacts of the project would not result in habitat fragmentation or other impacts that would cause sage-grouse populations to decline through consultation with the SETT;

+- Demonstrate that sage-grouse population trends within the SGMA are stable or increasing over a 10-year rolling average;

+- Demonstrate that project infrastructure will be co-located with existing disturbances to the greatest extent possible;

+- Develop Site Specific Consultation-Based Design Features to minimize impacts through consultation with the SETT; and

+- Mitigate unavoidable impacts through compensatory mitigation via the Conservation Credit System.
 Mitigation rates will be higher for disturbances within this category.

+23 24 25

 "Habitat Suitability Category A" Management Areas1

-"Habitat Suitability Category A" Management Areas are areas that are determined to be highly suitable habitat for sage-grouse by the USGS Habitat Suitability Model, but are not contained within the "High Population Density" Management Areas.
+"Habitat Suitability Category A" Management Areas are areas that are determined to be highly suitable

+habitat for sage-grouse by the USGS Habitat Suitability Model, but are not contained within the "High

+Population Density" Management Areas.

 Management in these areas provide more flexibility to project proponents, though avoidance in these areas is still the preferred option and project proponents are encouraged to develop outside of these areas whenever possible.
-Anthropogenic disturbances will be permitted in these areas if the criteria listed below (also see Table 3-1) are met as part of the SETT consultation process:

-- Demonstrate that the project cannot be reasonably accomplished elsewhere the purpose and need of the project could not be accomplished in an alternative location; - Demonstrate that project infrastructure will be co-located with existing disturbances to the greatest extent possible.
-If co-location is not possible, siting should reduce individual and cumulative impact to sage-grouse and their habitat; - Demonstrate that the project should not result in unnecessary and undue habitat fragmentation that may cause declines in sage-grouse populations within the SGMA through consultation with the SETT; - Develop BMPs to minimize impacts through consultation with the SETT; and

-1 Exact terminology to be defined with input from USGS and NDOW.
+Anthropogenic disturbances will be permitted in these areas if the criteria listed below (also see Table 3-1) are met as part of the SETT consultation process: 33 34 - Demonstrate that the project cannot be reasonably or feasibly accomplished elsewhere the purpose and need of the project could not be accomplished in an alternative location; - Demonstrate that project infrastructure will be co-located with existing disturbances to the greatest extent possible.
+If co-location is not possible, siting should reduce individual and cumulative impacts to sage-grouse and their habitat; - Demonstrate that the project should not result in unnecessary and undue habitat fragmentation that may cause declines in sage-grouse populations within the SGMA through consultation with the SETT; 1 Exact terminology to be defined with input from USGS and NDOW.